-- -Basic legislation and regulations for emergency preparedness and response; - Hazard assessment; - -Emergency plans including concepts of operations and procedures; - Procedures for emergency classification; - Procedures for protecting emergency workers and helpers in an emergency; - Procedures for provisions for public warning, information and instruction; - Procedures for the implementation of urgent and early protective actions and other response actions; - Procedures for requesting and effectively using assistance resources from other identified organizations capable of augmenting the planned response; - Procedures for medical response; - Procedures for dealing with non-radiological consequences;
+- Basic legislation and regulations for emergency preparedness and response; - -Hazard assessment; - Emergency plans including concepts of operations and procedures; - Procedures for emergency classification; - Procedures for protecting emergency workers and helpers in an emergency; - Procedures for provisions for public warning, information and instruction; - Procedures for the implementation of urgent and early protective actions and other response actions;

-- Procedures for managing radioactive waste following the emergency; Guidelines for terminating the emergency and for analysis of the emergency and emergency response. - 2.261 Any gaps identified in existing emergency arrangements and in the capabilities of response organizations and communication networks at all levels should be filled.
+- Procedures for requesting and effectively using assistance resources from other identified organizations capable of augmenting the planned response; - Procedures for medical response; - Procedures for dealing with non-radiological consequences; - Procedures for managing radioactive waste following the emergency; - Guidelines for terminating the emergency and for analysis of the emergency and the emergency response; - Procedures for effective communication; - Procedures for effective radiation monitoring; - Development of drill, training and exercise programmes.

+2.261 Any gaps identified in existing emergency arrangements and in the capabilities of response organizations and communication networks at all levels should be filled.
 Alternatively, an action plan should be developed to fill any such gaps, with the implementation of this plan initiated in Phase 2 and completed in Phase 3.
-The operating organization should track the progress of training towards filling these gaps through a systematic approach to training. - 2.262 The establishment of an effective emergency response organization should be commenced in Phase 2 as it can take a long time. - 2.263 The operating organization, response organizations and the regulatory body should give due consideration to the requirements for emergency preparedness for and response to a nuclear or radiological emergency, as established in GSR Part 7 [10], and the respective guidance and recommendations provided in GS-G-2.1 [42], GSG-2 [43] and GSG-11 [44].
-These considerations need to account for a sufficient number of emergency workers to respond to simultaneous emergencies on all units. - 2.264 National activities to support the intention of becoming a Party to the Convention on Early Notification of a Nuclear Accident [12] and the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency [13] should be continued and should be completed as early as possible.
+The operating organization should track the progress of training towards filling these gaps through a systematic approach to training.

+2.262 The establishment of an effective emergency response organization should be commenced in Phase 2 as it can take a long time.

+2.263 The operating organization, response organizations and the regulatory body should give due consideration to the requirements for emergency preparedness for and response to a nuclear or radiological emergency, as established in GSR Part 7 [10], and the respective guidance and recommendations provided in GS-G-2.1 [42], GSG-2 [43] and GSG-11 [44].
+These considerations need to account for a sufficient number of emergency workers to respond to simultaneous emergencies on all units.

+2.264 National activities to support the intention of becoming a Party to the Convention on Early Notification of a Nuclear Accident [12] and the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency [13] should be continued and should be completed as early as possible.